You are probably reading this page because you have enquired about the delivery status of your order.

 If you ordered and selected the default Free Economy delivery service, we have to allow up to 5 working days for the item to arrive THEN allow a further 10 working days.
 Note that this does not include weekends, bank holidays or days such as "strike" days.

-This may seem a long time but this is because if mail is held up in a backlog - the most common cause for delays - or is misdirected (and this often happens because the address given is incorrect or incomplete) then it can take several days to clear or to get back "on track", so if you haven't received your item within 5-7 working days then unfortunately it could take some time.
+This can easily add up to 3-4 weeks and while this may seem a long time, this is because if mail is held up in a backlog - the most common cause for delays - or is misdirected (and this often happens because the address given is incorrect or incomplete) then it can take several days to clear or to get back "on track", so if you haven't received your item within 5-7 working days then unfortunately it could take some time.

 It is important to understand the following: